Raguram-N/Felina-with-Rapido/README.md

 ## ⭐ Closing Thought

-**Felina does not compete with Rapido.**
+**Felina does not compete with the app**
-Felina brings Rapido to people who were never able to use it.
+Felina brings Mobile app to people who were never able to use it.

 ---
 ## 🌐 Contact

+## 🚕 Rapido
 - **General mail id** - partnerships@rapido.bike or business@rapido.bike

 - **Co-Founder**